 Smoking will increase the risk of some side effects and may increase your recovery time.
 Doing gentle exercise will help prevent muscle weakness and soreness.

-If you have any questions about reconstructive surgery, visit Garza Plastic Surgery in Belle Meade.
+If you have any questions about reconstructive surgery, visit Garza Plastic Surgery in Nashville.
 We offer consultations, and our doctors are eager to help you find the right treatment for you.
 Call us today at (615) 620-7800.